alex-au-922/PyConHK2023-Clean-Architecture/README.md

 You may fork this repository and reference it in your own repository.
 You may also use this repository as a template.
 Feel free to use it as you wish.

+### What you need to do on AWS
+1. Create a new AWS account for **a developer role with proper permissions** (e.g. Developer User, Admin User, Developer role etc.)
+2. Create a CICD role with OIDC trust policy from this / your forked github repository.
+Add corresponding permissions to the role.
+3. Create ECR repositories for the following images (check section [Architectural Diagram](#architectural-diagram) for more information):
+    - `pyconhk2023-data-embedding-handler`: The lambda function that embed the data into text embedding.
+    - `pyconhk2023-data-embedding-sagemaker`: The AWS SageMaker endpoint that embed the data into text embedding.
+    - `pyconhk2023-query-handler-api-server`: The ECS image for the API server that handles the query from API Gateway.
+    - `pyconhk2023-query-handler-lambda`: The lambda function that handles the query from API Gateway.
+4. Create a new S3 bucket for storing the terraform state.
+5. Execute the pipeline.

 ### GitHub Secrets

 This repository defines several GitHub secrets that are required for the CI/CD pipeline to work.
 You should define them in your own repository, or you can change the corresponding `terraform/variable.tf` file to use your own variables.